You’re writing. It’s helping. It’s still not converting

 Because the longer your message stays unclear, the longer your dream clients keep hiring someone else.

-My free guide, Get Consistent with Content, walks you through how to turn your lived experience into client-attracting content—without turning yourself into a full-time marketer.
+My free guide, Your One-Sentence Value Guide, walks you through how to turn your lived experience into the value the right people recognize — without feeling like marketing is a time-suck.

 Clients don’t hire your experience, they hire your expressed value